"The invention of corn by Mexicans is only comparable to the invention of fire by man"

-This cereal grows annually and in Mexico it is cultivated on almost 7 million hectares, where practically all its cultivation is dedicated to internal consumption.
-Thanks to recent studies on the genetic makeup of corn, corn grown in Mexico and other countries has been found to come from a wild species called teosinte.
+This cereal grows every year and in Mexico it is cultivated on almost 7 million hectares, where practically all of its cultivation is dedicated to domestic consumption.
+Recent studies on the genetic composition of maize have shown that the maize grown in Mexico and other countries comes from a wild species called teocintle.

-In various excavations, the Tehuacán region, in the state of Puebla, has been found in a cave of San Marcos, the remains of ancient ears of corn from around 3000 B.C.
+During various excavations, the region of Tehuacán, in the state of Puebla, was found in a cave in San Marcos, the remains of ancient corn cobs from around 3000 BC.
+JC.

-Although the first use of corn is as food, there are other products derived from it that are important: such as glucose, antibiotics, fodder, ethanol, as well as biodegradable plastics, among others.
+Although the primary use of maize is as food, there are other important by-products: such as glucose, antibiotics, fodder, ethanol, and biodegradable plastics, among others.

-Currently, its uses can be found in ecological products that seek to counteract environmental contamination: the corn leaves that are commonly used in the elaboration of the tamale, seek to generalize their use to replace disposable dishes, for example.
+Currently, its uses are in environmentally friendly products that seek to counteract environmental contamination: corn husks, which are commonly used in the manufacture of tamalThe aim is to use them more widely to replace disposable dishes, for example.

-Another example is Belu, natural mineral water, which launched the first fully plastic and biodegradable water bottle in Great Britain, made 100% from a corn resource.
-Thus, we also find another example of the use of corn for the production of biodegradable plastics.
+Another example is Belu, the natural mineral water, which has launched the first all-plastic, biodegradable water bottle in Britain, made at 100% from a maize resource.
+So we also find another example of using maize for the production of biodegradable plastics.

-The relationship between he corn, both between pre-Hispanic peoples and between contemporary indigenous peoples, has been very close and, beyond the aspect of meeting a biological need, has played an important role in their daily life.
-Since corn for it to develop and grow fruitfully, it has to receive a lot of care at different stages of its reproductive cycle, which, if not fulfilled, the spirit of corn can leave and then people will starve and become impoverished.
-It is one of the reasons why the life of this food is contemplated in the daily life of the peoples.
+The relationship between maize, both among pre-Hispanic peoples and among contemporary indigenous peoples, has been very close and, beyond the aspect of satisfying a biological need, has played an important role in their daily lives.
+Since maize in order to develop and grow fruitfully, it must receive a lot of care at different stages of its reproductive cycle, which if not fulfilled, the spirit of the maize can leave and then the people will starve and become impoverished.
+This is one of the reasons why the life of this food is considered in the daily life of people.

-Corn is usually sown in April, and six months later, in October, its harvest is received, and if it was good, then it means that the spirit of corn is happy with the care received.
+Maize is usually sown in April, and six months later, in October, its harvest is received, and if it was good, it means that the spirit of the maize is satisfied with the care received.